martinanderson/martinanderson/README.md

 ## I learn fast and Work hard

 My experience and background makes learning and working with anything coding related easy.
-What ever stacks or tools are required for working with your projects, requires a simple deepdive on my part.
-I have done that most of my life, professionally since 1999.
+What ever stacks or tools are required for working with your projects, requires a "simple" deepdive on my part.
+And I'm happy to dive in hard :)

 **Might you have a use for a developer like me?** :)